-If SD course scenarios include elaborate situations where the principal goes in and out of offices, cafes, stores and hotels; while SD trainees try to detect hostile surveillance role-players all around, ask yourself if this is close to any type of reality you’ve ever experienced, or are expecting to find yourself in.
-I know for a fact that there are principals and protective details for whom this is indeed realistic, but I know even more principals and protective details for whom it isn’t, and way way more facility and event security staff who aren’t even tasked with executive protection in the first place.
+If SD course scenarios include elaborate situations where the principal goes in and out of offices, cafes, stores and hotels; while SD operators try to detect hostile surveillance operatives all around, ask yourself if this is close to any type of reality you’ve ever encountered in the environments you operate in.
+I know for a fact that there are principals and protective details for whom this is indeed realistic, but I know way more principals and protective details for whom it isn’t, and way, way more facility and event security professionals who aren’t even tasked with executive protection in the first place.

 There’s nothing unrealistic about wilderness combat training, for example.
-Quite a few people are at this very moment benefiting from their realistic combat training.
-But the question you have to ask yourself is whether this undeniable reality is relevant to what you’re doing or are expecting to do during private sector protective operations.
-We all want training to be realistic, but it’s time to look beyond the idea of potential reality, and start addressing practical relevance.
+Quite a few people are at this very moment putting such training to practical use.
+But the question you have to ask yourself is whether their unique set of circumstances is the same as your unique set of circumstances.
+We all want training to be realistic, but it’s time to look beyond the idea of potential reality, and start addressing actual relevance.

-Get my new book, Surveillance Zone now!
+Get my book, Surveillance Zone now!